richardndungu94/Devsecops/Week2-Auth-RBAC/Report.md

 ---

-# How these can be exploited (high-level, lab-only)
+# How these can be exploited.
 **Token forging (weak secret)**
 - Find hardcoded secret in source or commit history → craft JWT with `role: admin` → call admin endpoints (`GET /users`, `DELETE /users/:id`) → full control.